Engagement Maximization: Optimal Policy

+That is, the stopping beliefs in the principal-agent problem will lie outside the convex hull of the stopping beliefs of the agent-optimal benchmark.
+When $G$ is strictly convex, it is also possible to show that the stopping beliefs in the agent-optimal benchmark are in the relative interior of the convex hull of the stopping beliefs in the principal-agent problem.
+However, when the principal profits only by providing the agent with irrelevant information, $G$ is not strictly convex, and the agent-optimal benchmark stopping beliefs will not necessarily lie in the relative interior.
+Figure \ref{fig:6} below provides an example of this possibility.

-Extreme beliefs are a natural consequence of the tradeoffs facing the principal.
+Extreme beliefs are a natural consequence of engagement maximization.
 By forcing the agent to ultimately acquire more information than she would choose for herself (the extreme beliefs), the principal can simultaneously delay the agent's stopping decision while providing information the agent is willing to attend to.
-Interpreted in the context of an internet platform and a user described earlier, our extreme beliefs result implies that the platform should provide in-depth content on a narrower set of topics than would be preferred by the user.
+Interpreted in the context of an internet platform and a user, our extreme beliefs result implies that the platform should provide in-depth content on a narrower set of topics than would be preferred by the user.
 We can interpret this loosely as encouraging the user to go down ``rabbit holes'' that lead to extreme beliefs.
+In the teacher-student context, extreme beliefs have a more benign interpretation: the teacher induces test-motivated students to learn more than they would choose to learn on their own.